suryaRepos369/suryaRepos369/README.md

 - 👋 Hi, I’m @suryaRepos369
-- 👀 I’m interested in ...Fulllstack developement
+- 👀 I’m interested in ...Fullstack developement
-- 🌱 I’m currently learning ...lot of things
+- 🌱 trying to learn  ...lot of things
 - 📫 How to reach me ...suryaprakasamc@gmail.com

 <!---